The-Jedi-501/Matrix-Media/README.md

 - 64×32 HUB75 RGB LED matrix (primary, currently working)
 - Waveshare 64×64 P2.5 matrix panel (see Known Issues — not stable yet)
 - SSD1306 OLED (128×64, I2C)
+- Push Button Normally Open pulled down (Defealt to 0 for code as needed to use INPUT only pin ran out of pins on ESP) via a 10k Ohm resistor

 ## Software / Libraries